KilliannH/Spring-NativeMusic/README.md

 All API responses are properly Serialized by Jackson.

-The db has two tables at startup : user & uer_role.
+The db has two tables at startup : user & user_role.

 user:
 - username